niblunc/BRO/README.md

 Main Contributors: NIBL team

 ## Description
-Find scripts for the preprocessing pipeline for Bro and other analysis scripts.
+Find scripts for the preprocessing pipeline for bro and other analysis scripts.

 ## Authors and acknowledgement